dconco/phpspa/docs/hooks/use-function.md

                 const name = nameInput.value;

                 // 3.
-Call the PHP function from JavaScript!
-                // The argument 'name' here is treated as a JavaScript expression.
-                // It becomes the 'name' variable from the line above. const greeting = await {$greeter('name')};
+Call the PHP function from JavaScript! const greeting = await {$greeter('name')};

                 // The returned value is the direct output of your PHP function.